brootware/privacy-sexy-lite/README.md

 This tool is customized from original site [privacy.sexy](https://privacy.sexy) to fit privacy and security needs for my mac and windows VMs.

+> Standard Disclaimer: Author assumes no liability for any damage done on your machines.

 ## How to use for Mac

 ```bash